10 Functional Core Exercises for Stability and Strength

 3. Bird Dog

 The bird dog is an anti-rotational exercise that works the erector spinae, rectus abdominis, hips, and glutes in the transverse plane of motion.
-These muscles provide proper movement, control, and stability of the entire body.
+These core functional training movements provide proper movement, control, and stability of the entire body.

 Man performs a bird-dog exercise in the gym.